Yoga Sūtra Chapter One verse 11

-Memory is the retention of the experience of an object.anubhūta - experience, experienced; perceived, understood, apprehended; resulted, followed as a consequenceviṣaya - an object; any object of affection or concern or attentionasaṃpramoṣa - retention; ‘the not allowing to be carried off’; not letting drop (as from memory)smṛti - remembrance; memory; mindfulness; the whole body of sacred tradition or what is remembered by human teachers and constantly revised
+Memory is the retention of the experience of an object.anubhūta - experience, experienced; perceived, understood, apprehended; resulted, followed as a consequenceviṣaya - an object of sense; anything perceptible by the senses; any object of affection or concern or attentionasaṃpramoṣa - retention; ‘the not allowing to be carried off’; not letting drop (as from memory)smṛti - remembrance; memory; mindfulness; the whole body of sacred tradition or what is remembered by human teachers and constantly revised

 Commentaries and Reflections

 “Anubhūta is the change that

 This is also known as experience.”